-Whole of life insurance – These types of policy can be more expensive than term cover.
+The whole of life insurance – These types of policies can be more expensive than term cover.
 However, the policy will cover you for your whole life.
-This means dependents will get a payout regardless of when you die.
+This means dependents will get a payout regardless of when they die.

 Joint life insurance – These policies cover two people instead of one individual.
 Both people are covered.
 The policy will pay out when one person dies.
-This type of cover can often be more affordable than single user premiums.
-Couples need to decide whether the policy would pay out on the first, or second death because this affects the length of the term.
+This type of coverage can often be more affordable than single-user premiums.
+Couples need to decide whether the policy would payout on the first, or second death because this affects the length of the term.

 What to consider when taking out life insurance?

 Each individual will have different needs and circumstances surrounding financial planning for the end of life.
-Life insurance policies take into account a number of factors.
+Life insurance policies take into account several factors.
 Many things will affect the cost and duration of the policy.

 - Health: If anyone covered by a policy has health problems, the cost of the premium is likely to be higher than for a healthy individual.